December 2016 Ian Chiu

 The purpose of this benchmark was to find out the full potential of each USB-SATA adapter when paired with one of the fastest SSDs on the market.
 We conducted two different file tests to better reflect real-world performance.
 Tests were carried out on Nodesoft’s DiskBench.
 The first test involved transferring a 10GB MP4 (incompressible) between the Samsung EVO 850 250GB and our late 2014 MacBook Pro via USB 3.0.
-The other test involved copying 990 JPEGs with their total size about 4.7GB back and forth between the aforementioned devices.
+The other test involved copying 990 JPEGs with their total size of about 4.7GB back and forth between the aforementioned devices.

 Note that all these adapters support UASP out of the box provided you have the supported operating systems as well as compatible USB 3.0 controllers on your PC.
 As this is late 2016, we assume most of us have upgraded our systems (Mac and Windows alike) to take full advantage of UASP.

 As you can see, the ASMedia’s ASM1153E on the OWC managed to maintain a lead while Plugable trailing close behind.
 It’s important to note our Plugable dock is from last year whose ASM1053E bridge has been out of production.
 The version available now is explicitly said to be the same chipset found on the OWC.